Step 1: Driveway sealing preparation

 An asphalt driveway can last almost 30 years.
-But you can't achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and applying sealer when needed.
+But you can’t achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and driveway sealing when needed.

-Preparation can take a full day (including drying time), and it's tedious.
-The application phase is much faster, taking only a few hours per coat for a typical driveway.
-Most sealer manufacturers recommend two coats with a minimum drying time of eight hours between coats, so this project will fill an entire weekend.
+Driveway sealing preparation can take a full day (including drying time), and it’s tedious.
+The driveway sealer application phase is much faster, taking only a few hours per coat for a typical driveway.
+Most driveway sealer manufacturers recommend two coats with a minimum drying time of eight hours between coats, so this driveway sealing project will fill an entire weekend.

 - Depending on the sealer to fill cracks.
 It won’t.
 Fill them properly before applying sealer.

 - Failure to clean and prep the driveway before applying the sealer.
 If you don’t want to spend time cleaning the driveway, you may as well skip the sealer too, because it won’t stick to a dirty driveway.